Detroit turns island park into COVID-19 memorial garden

 In Rhode Island, all but two public school districts have been given the go-ahead to resume in-person classes when schools reopen in two weeks.

-Only Providence and the Providence suburb of Central falls did not meet metrics required for reopening.
-The cities have had the state’s highest coronavirus infection rates.
+Only Providence and the Providence suburb of Central Falls did not meet metrics required for reopening.
+The two cities have had the state’s highest coronavirus infection rates.

 Gov. Gina Raimondo said reopening schools is not risk-free but that she expects children will return to the classroom.